Counting snake’s head fritillaries

-Last week we carried out the annual snake’s-head fritillary count at Wallingford Castle Meadows.
+Every March we carry out an annual snake’s head fritillary count at Wallingford Castle Meadows.
 Wild populations of these beautiful flowers are found in only a handful of meadows around the UK, and whilst it’s likely this population by the pond is a Victorian introduction, it’s still important that we monitor them.

-Mid-March is peak flowering time for these fantastic fritillaries – interestingly this is 3-4 weeks ahead of other sites in Oxfordshire – and they won’t be around for long, so look out for them on your next visit.
+Mid-March is peak flowering time for these fantastic fritillaries and they aren’t around for long, so do look out for them on your next spring visit.